California virus hospitalizations could surge in next month

 The lifting of some restrictions in counties that have shown improvement comes as California tries for a second time to recover from the devastating impact COVID-19 has had on business.
 An earlier effort to reopen more quickly backfired with a surge in cases and hospitalizations in late spring and early summer.

 California has the most confirmed cases in the country with 801,000, and the fourth-most deaths with 15,461, according to data compiled by Johns Hopkins University.
-The statewide infection rate for the last week was 2.8%, the lowest since the start of the pandemic, but has started rising again in some areas of the state.
+The statewide infection rate for the last week was 2.8%, the lowest since the start of the pandemic, But it has started rising again in parts of the state.